Prologue

 Eventually, the love failed, the money ran out, and the jungle spit me back into the States—broke but not broken.
 Just directionless.
 Penniless.
 So I did what the downtrodden always do: I went home.
 And in that moment, home was Mills.
 I re-united with my favorite miscreant and set my sights on becoming a fabled wingsuit BASE jumper.

 On the morning of June 30th, I felt ready to make my first BASE jump.
 I was the sole jumper, but Mills, like always, had my back.
 He would provide ground crew, getaway, and emergency services should they be needed.
+We awoke at 3 a.m. and made the hour-long drive to the abandoned longline antenna.
+It stood a menacing 300 feet, and I was scared of heights.

 Just before first-light, I hopped the decrepit barbed wire fence bordering the tower and began to climb.
 With each step higher, I increasingly wondered what the hell I had gotten myself into.
-Just one more step…just one more step…just one more step… a mantra played on repeat as I inched myself, trembling, to the platform on top.
+Just one more step… just one more step… just one more step… a mantra played on repeat as I inched myself, trembling, to the platform on top.

 First-light began to creep across the quiet farm fields 300 feet below.
 I removed my packed BASE rig from my stash bag, double-checked the pins and bridle routing, stepped into the leg straps, buckled the chest strap, and was technically ready to go.